CockyProgramTeam/CSEC498GEM/API/readme.txt

-To the Extent Necessary APIS will be Gere
+To the Extent Necessary APIS will be Here.